xnx3/translate/README.md

 <script src="https://res.zvo.cn/translate/translate.js"></script>
 <script>
 translate.setUseVersion2(); //Set to use v2.x version
 translate.language.setLocal('chinese_simplified'); //Set the local language (the language of the current page).
-If not set, the default is 'chinese_simplified' .
+If not set, the language of the text displayed on the current page will be automatically recognized by default.
 Can be filled in, such as 'english'、'chinese_simplified' , please refer to the description below the document. translate.execute(); // Translate
 </script>
 ````